oist/Oikopleuradioica_genomeannotation/README.md

 # Oikopleura dioica genome annotation
 Genome annotation of *Oikopleura dioica* from different geographical locations: Okinawa, Osaka, and Barcelona.
+Genome browser is currently hosted on [oikobrowse.jnicolaus.com](http://oikobrowse.jnicolaus.com)

 ## About this repository